icooper21/aws-security-architecture-lab/README.md

 This project builds a secure and scalable Virtual Private Cloud (VPC) in AWS that separates public and private resources while following cloud security best practices.

 - Uses **public subnets** for internet-facing components and **private subnets** for internal workloads
-- Deployed across **two Availability Zones** to improve availability and resilience
+- Built across **two Availability Zones** to improve availability and resilience
 - A **Bastion Host** in the public subnet provides controlled administrative access to private resources without exposing them directly to the internet
 - An **Internet Gateway** manages internet traffic for public resources
 - A **NAT Gateway** allows private subnet instances to access external services securely without being publicly reachable